MathToWord

 Step 1: Ensure Scan Quality

 If you are creating the scan yourself, use at least 300 DPI resolution.
-Higher resolution gives the OCR engine more detail to work with.
-Ensure the pages are flat, well-lit, and not skewed.
+Higher resolution gives the OCR engine more detail to work with, especially for small subscripts and superscripts that contain critical mathematical information.
+Ensure the pages are flat (press the book down firmly), well-lit (avoid shadows from the spine), and not rotated or skewed.

-If you received the scanned PDF from someone else, check whether the text is reasonably sharp when zoomed to 200%.
-If characters appear blurry or broken at that zoom level, the scan quality may limit OCR accuracy.
+If you received the scanned PDF from someone else, check the quality by zooming to 200% in your PDF viewer.
+If characters appear blurry, pixelated, or broken at that zoom level, the scan quality may limit OCR accuracy.
+In that case, if possible, request a higher-quality scan or use a clean physical copy to create your own.

 Step 2: Upload to MathToWord

 Go to the Math PDF to Word Converter and upload your scanned PDF.
 The tool accepts files up to 15MB.
-For longer textbook chapters, you may need to split the PDF into smaller sections first using a PDF Splitter.
+For longer textbook chapters that exceed this limit, split the PDF into smaller sections first using the PDF Splitter.

 Step 3: Download and Review

 The AI processes each page, distinguishing between text paragraphs and equation blocks.
-Text is converted to editable Word text, and equations are converted to native Word equation objects.
-Download the DOCX and review the output, paying special attention to equations with unusual notation.
+Text is converted to editable Word text with appropriate formatting (headings, bold, italic).
+Equations are converted to native Word equation objects (OMML) that you can click and edit in Word's equation editor.
+Download the DOCX and review the output, paying special attention to equations with unusual notation or very small symbols.

 Important Note

 No OCR system achieves 100% accuracy on scanned documents.
-Always proofread the output, especially for critical symbols like minus signs vs. hyphens, the letter "l" vs. the number "1", and Greek letters vs. their Latin lookalikes.
+Always proofread the output, especially for critical symbols like minus signs vs. hyphens, the letter "l" vs. the number "1", Greek letters vs. their Latin lookalikes, and multiplication dots vs. periods.
+These ambiguities exist in the original scan and require human judgment to resolve.

-- Skewed pages: If the book was not flat during scanning, characters on the edges may be distorted.
-Re-scan with the book pressed flat.
+• Skewed pages: If the book was not flat during scanning, characters on the edges may be distorted.
+The AI includes automatic deskewing, but severely warped pages may still produce errors.
+Re-scan with the book pressed flat, or use a phone scanning app that includes automatic perspective correction.

-- Highlighted or annotated pages: Highlighter marks over text reduce contrast and confuse OCR.
-If possible, scan a clean, unmarked copy.
+• Highlighted or annotated pages: Highlighter marks over text reduce contrast and confuse OCR.
+Written annotations in the margins may be mixed with the printed text.
+If possible, scan a clean, unmarked copy of the textbook page.

-- Multi-column layouts: Some textbooks use two-column layouts.
-Good OCR engines handle this, but verify that text from the left and right columns has not been merged incorrectly.
+• Multi-column layouts: Many textbooks use two-column layouts with a narrow gutter between columns.
+The AI handles this by detecting column boundaries and reading each column independently, but verify that text from the left and right columns has not been merged or interleaved incorrectly.